robik75/ZK_ERADICATE2/README.md

-# ERADICATE2
+# ZK_ERADICATE2
 ```
-usage: ./ERADICATE2 [OPTIONS]
+usage: ./ZK_ERADICATE2 [OPTIONS]

   Input:
     -A, --address           Target address
-    -I, --init-code         Init code
+    -I, --init-code-hash    Init code hash
-    -i, --init-code-file    Read init code from this file
+    -C, --calldata          Calldata

-    The init code should be expressed as a hexadecimal string having the
+    The init code hash and calldata should be expressed as a hexadecimal string
-    prefix 0x both when expressed on the command line with -I and in the
+    having the prefix 0x both when expressed on the command line with -I and -C.
-    file pointed to by -i if used.
-Any whitespace will be trimmed.
-If no
-    init code is specified it defaults to an empty string.

   Basic modes:
     --benchmark             Run without any scoring, a benchmark.